Five juniors at Washington University in St. Louis have been awarded prestigious national scholarships.

 Pivor co-founded Washington University Students for International Collaboration on the Environment (WUSICE).
 Through WUSICE, he organized WUSTL’s first U.S.-China Undergraduate Conference on Climate Change and Sustainability, inviting students from Fudan University in Shanghai, China, to St. Louis to discuss climate change.

-Last fall, Pivor organized the university’s first delegation to the United Nations COP17 climate-change conference in Durban, South Africa, where he also served as the Sierra Club’s student coalition’s international youth delegate.
+In fall 2011, Pivor organized the university’s first delegation to the United Nations COP17 climate-change conference in Durban, South Africa, where he also served as the Sierra Club’s student coalition’s international youth delegate.
 (COP17 stands for the 17th Conference of the Parties to the United Nations Framework Convention on Climate Change.)